-Notwithstanding anything hereinbefore contained, the 164.
-[Director-General of Customs] may grant or authorize the [Competent Customs Official] to grant a general pass, on any conditions which the [Director-General of Customs]1 thinks expedient for the lading and clearance, and for the entry and unlading, of any coasting [ship-borne] at any ports of despatch or destination, or at any intermediate ports at which she touches for the purpose of receiving goods or passengers.
+164. Notwithstanding anything hereinbefore contained, the [Director-General of Customs]1 may grant or authorize the [Competent Customs Official]1 to grant a general pass, on any conditions which the [Director-General of Customs]1 thinks expedient for the lading and clearance, and for the entry and unlading, of any coasting [shipborne]1 at any ports of despatch or destination, or at any intermediate ports at which she touches for the purpose of receiving goods or passengers.

-Such pass shall be valid throughout the [Republic of the Union of Myanmar]1, or for such ports only as may be specified therein.
+Such pass shall be valid throughout [the Republic of the Union of Myanmar,]1 or for such ports only as may be specified therein.

-Any such general pass may be revoked by order of the [Director-General of Customs] by whom the grant thereof was made or authorized by notice in writing under the hand of the [Director-General of Customs] delivered to the master or to the owner of such [ship-borne]1, or to any of the crew on board.
+Any such general pass may be revoked by order of the [Director-General of Customs]1 by whom the grant thereof was made or authorized by notice in writing under the hand of the [Director-General of Customs]1 delivered to the master or to the owner of such [ship-borne]1, or to any of the crew on board.

-[The Director-General of Customs] may direct that the xxxxx2shall keep, or cause to be kept, a cargo-book, stating the name of the master, the [conveyance]1, the port to which she belongs, and the port to which on each voyage she is bound.
+165. [The Director-General of Customs]1 may direct that the master of any coasting-[conveyance]1 which [x x x x x x x x x x x x]2 shall keep, or cause to be kept, a cargo-book, stating the name of the master, the [conveyance]1, the port to which she belongs, and the port to which on each voyage she is bound.